Medically Reviewed By

 Viral Immunotherapy

-Viral immunotherapy uses the virus’ presence in the body to stimulate an immune response.
-The immune system’s T-cells are charged with seeking and killing unwanted intruders, ranging from common cold viruses to deadly cancerous tumors.
+Viral immunotherapy harnesses the body’s immune system by using the virus’ presence in the body to stimulate an immune response.
+The immune system’s T cells are responsible for identifying and destroying harmful invaders – from common infections to cancerous tumors.

 Benefits of Oncolytic Virus Therapy for Mesothelioma

-Oncolytic virus therapy is a fast-rising treatment method for numerous reasons.
-Most notably, it can improve survival time as a second-line option after other therapies failed.
+Oncolytic virus therapy is a fast-rising mesothelioma treatment method for numerous reasons.
+Most notably, it can improve survival time as a second-line option after other therapies have failed.
+This therapy has demonstrated potential in improving survival rates, reducing side effects, and offering treatment for late-stage mesothelioma cases.

 Fewer Side Effects